-As of March 31, 2007, we have exposure to adverse price fluctuations associated with certain inventories and accounts receivable.
+As of June 30, 2007, we have exposure to adverse price fluctuations associated with certain inventories and accounts receivable.
 Inventories consist of farming and processing costs related to 2007 and 2006 crop production.
 The farming costs inventoried are recorded at actual costs incurred.
 Historically, these costs have been recovered each year when that year's crop harvest has been sold.

 With respect to accounts receivable, the amount at risk relates primarily to farm crops.
-These receivables are often recorded as estimates of the prices that ultimately will be received for the crops.
-The final price is generally not known for several months following the close of our fiscal year.
-Of the accounts receivable outstanding at March 31, 2007, \$3,178,000 is at risk to changing prices.
-Of the amount at risk to changing prices, \$2,080,000 is attributable to almonds and \$1,098,000 is attributable to pistachios.
+These receivables are recorded as estimates of the prices that ultimately will be received for the crops.
+The final price is generally not known until the third or fourth quarter of the following year.
+Of the accounts receivable outstanding at June 30, 2007, \$1,600,000 is at risk to changing prices.
+Of the amount at risk to changing prices, \$1,295,000 is attributable to almonds and \$305,000 is attributable to pistachios.
 The comparable amount of accounts receivable at risk to price changes at December 31, 2006 was \$4,196,000.
 Of the December 31, 2006 amount at risk to changing prices, \$2,290,000 is related to almonds, \$1,791,000 is related to pistachios, and \$115,000 is related to walnuts.

-The price estimated for recording accounts receivable for almonds recorded at March 31, 2007 was \$2.18 per pound, as compared to \$2.11 per pound at December 31, 2006.
-For each \$.01 change in the price of almonds, our receivable for almonds increases or decreases by \$9,300.
+The price estimated for recording accounts receivable for almonds recorded at June 30, 2007 was \$2.04 per pound, as compared to \$2.11 per pound at December 31, 2006.
+For each \$.01 change in the price of almonds, our receivable for almonds increases or decreases by \$6,300.
 Although the final price of almonds (and therefore the extent of the risk) is not presently known, over the last three years prices have ranged from \$1.85 to \$3.80.
-With respect to pistachios, the price estimated for recording accounts receivable was \$2.11 per pound at December 31, 2006.
-For each \$.01 change in the price of pistachios, our receivable for pistachios increases or decreases by \$5,200.
+With respect to pistachios, the price estimated for recording the receivable was \$2.11 per pound.
+For each \$.01 change in the price of pistachios, our receivable for pistachios increases or decreases by \$1,400.
 The range of final prices over the last three years for pistachios has ranged from \$1.05 to \$2.30.
+The price estimated for walnuts was \$0.50 per pound.
+The final price for walnuts has averaged from \$0.32 to \$0.60 over the last three years.